 To be able to screw the GTS screws into the tree, you have to pre-drill a hole!

-What you need to know about your drill:
+What you need to know about your drill machine:

-- It is important that your drill is not used at its power limit for a long time – otherwise it will break down: signs of this are light smoking, a burnt smell and tortured noises!
+- Do not use your drill machine at its power limit for a long time – otherwise it will break down: signs of this are light smoking, a burnt smell and tortured noises!

-- The machine must have an extra handle – there is a great danger of the machine “eating” and twisting your wrist.
+- The machine must have an extra handle – there is a great danger of the drill “eating” and twisting your wrist.

-- Cordless products (cordless drill) are easier to handle in the tree!
+- Cordless drills are easier to handle in the tree!

 - The drill chuck has to have at least an 11 mm mounting in order to fit our drills.